mite404/tap-bpm/docs/implementation-plan.md

   - How can the BPM display be larger than these?
     (i want the BPM to be in the middle w/ 1/2 time above and double time below smaller font pt. and grayer color)
-    - can print 1/2 time and double time BPM
+    - can print 1/2 time and double time BPM ✅
     - can flash on tap / flashes when BPM speed determined
+      - could be a limitation of Raycast's API

   - upon stopping tapping the BPM average is copied directly to clipboard ✅
     - reset timer ✅
+    - add Toast to notify user clipboard has BPM value ✅

   - menu bar extra